-Dr. Karen Hartmann is the social work the social work librarian on the New Brunswick Campus karen.hartman@rutgers.edu p.
-848-932-6104; Natalie Borisovets is at Newark, Dana Library natalieb@rutgers.edu973-353-5909; Katie Anderson is at Camden, Robeson Library: Katie.anderson@rutgers.edu 856-225-2830.
+Meredith Parker is the social work librarian on the New Brunswick Campus Meredith.parker@rutgers.edu p.
+848-932-6104; Natalie Borisovets is at Newark, Dana Library natalieb@rutgers.edu 973-353-5909; Katie Anderson is at Camden, Robeson Library: Katie.anderson@rutgers.edu 856-225-2830.
 They are all available to meet with students.